 Part of that beautiful community is portrait and entertainment photographer, Robby Klein.
 Robby was one of the first “photo friends” that I made when I moved there years ago.
-He has been swamped since those days when we first me and I got a chance to catch up with him on a recent visit to Nash-Vegas.
+I got a chance to catch up with him on a recent visit to Nash-Vegas.

 I met up with him one morning at Taylor House, his new studio.
-I walked into the front door of the living room (yes, Taylor House is a house) where I Robby greeted me and asked if I’d like a pour over.
+I walked into the front door of the living room (yes, Taylor House is a house) where Robby greeted me and asked if I’d like a pour-over coffee.
 He was already heating water in the kitchen just around the corner.

 Lining the walls around the house are framed images of celebrities and musicians that Robby has photographed over the years.
 Familiar faces like Justin Timberlake, Jason Bateman, and the Stranger Things cast, among others.

-Tell me in general about Taylor House, how it came to be, and your approach to it.
+Tell me in general about Taylor House.
+How did it come to be, and what is your approach to it?

 I wanted to be able to build a place where you can come, shoot for 10 hours, then spend another 2 hours having cocktails afterward.
 A lot of really great studio spaces that are perfect for the job have a bit of a sterile feel to it, like a doctor’s office.
 So whenever you’re done, you have no desire to hang around.
 We wanted to kind of change that and build a place where clients can feel comfortable having coffee, having cocktails, having whatever, coming even outside of shoots and hanging out.
 It’s just a cozy, comfortable environment that isn’t that common, sterile place.
 We’ve got a lot of really great high praise from people that have come here and enjoyed it.
 I feel like it’s working.

-I’ll certainly be looking to get a job in Nashville so I can use it!
+I’ll certainly be looking to get a job in Nashville so that I can use it!

 On a personal level, as far as my work, it’s done more than I expected.
 As much as I work, I do shoot a lot of personal work, and I try to pull people into my studio, interesting people, cool looking people for portraits.
 I’m sure we’ve all experienced where you find someone you want to shoot, and it’s like, “Okay, where are we going to shoot?
 Let’s check the weather.”
 Since I don’t have to do that anymore, it’s been incredibly freeing.